weirdtangent/pulse-photo-card/README.md

         entity: sensor.pulse_current_photo_url
         fade_ms: 2000              # optional, default 1000
         now_playing_entity: auto   # optional; follows sensor.<pulse_host>_now_playing
-        secondary_urls:            # optional, array of URLs to cycle through on tap
+        show_overlay_status: true  # optional; set to false to hdie the notification bar
-          - /pulse-house
+        secondary_urls:            # optional; set to let a click/tap take you somewhere
-          - /pulse-security
+          - /net-dev-1-hour
 ```

 Point `now_playing_entity` at any Home Assistant entity that exposes `media_title` / `media_artist` attributes (for example, Music Assistant or Snapcast `media_player` entities).
 You can also supply a sensor that already formats the text (the badge will show the sensor state whenever it isn't `unknown`/`unavailable`).
 Leave the option out entirely if you don't want a Now Playing pill.